 - What is their reputation?

 You want this information because you are going to include a reason why you are interested in the company in your opening paragraph.

 Literally, do this to make sure you are not overlooking any key qualifications or words or skills.

 Note: I may have overlooked some key phrases.
 You may not even use them all.
 But knowing what you want to emphasize is important.

-- When responding to a job posting, match your skills to what they are looking for in the ad.
+- When responding to a job posting, match your top skills with what they are looking for in the job posting

 - Thank them for considering your resume and reiterate your interest.

-I know, you want to see samples of what good ones look like.
-Head on over to QuintCareers and check out their samples here: Professional Sample Cover Letters for Job-seekers
+I know you want to see samples of what good ones look like.
+Here is one:

 - Sign your name, include your phone and email on the cover letter

-- Do not staple or print on two-sides.
-You will make it more difficult for the people processing this.
+- Do not staple or print on two-sides (This makes it more difficult for the people to scan and process your documents.)